cronvel/smart-preprocessor/documentation.md

 `smart-preprocessor <source-file> [dest-file] [--switch1 [value1]] [--switch2 [value2]] [...]`.

-If *dest* is not passed, the standard output will be assumed.
-It's useful if we have to pipe to another program.
+If *dest* is not given, the standard output will be assumed.
+It's useful if we have to pipe that into another program.

-All the *switch* are identifiers we have used in our source-file.
+All *switches* are identifiers we have used in our source-file.
 See below.

-Any alpha-numric string can be used as a switch.
+Any alpha-numric string can be used as a *switch*.
 Just try to be consistent with other projects.

 Some examples:

-* `smart-preprocessor main.js main.debug.js --debug`: build the main.debug.js file from main.js, using the *debug* parameter
+* `smart-preprocessor main.js main.debug.js --debug`: build the *main.debug.js* file from *main.js*, using the *debug* parameter
-* `smart-preprocessor main.js main.trace.js --loglevel trace`: build the main.trace.js file from main.js,
+* `smart-preprocessor main.js main.trace.js --loglevel trace`: build the *main.trace.js* file from *main.js*,
   setting the *loglevel* parameter to 'trace'